iScsc/blog.iscsc.fr/src/content/posts/multiplayer_online_game.md

 So, we began with a little documentation and we discovered the magic of **sockets** !

-For those who don't know anything about them, it is basically a glass bottle in which you put your message, and that you then throw away in the vague direction of your friend, hoping for them to receive it.
+For those who don't know anything about them, it is basically a glass bottle in which you put your message, and that you then throw away in the approximate direction of your friend, hoping for them to receive it.
 (Here is the very looong documentation of python : https://docs.python.org/3/library/socket.html)

 ## First Step : Successfully sending a simple message to another computer in our LAN
 blabla